ropensci/beautier/Faq.md

 ## If I set a fixed crown age with multiple alignments, only the first alignment has so

 Correct.
-This is a feature of BEAST2, which I assume is right.
+This is a feature of BEAST2, which is assumed to be correct.

 ## Why are the functions prefixed with `create_`?